 So, what exactly are the duties of Congress?
-Article I outlines a range of powers for the legislative branch, including the authorities to declare war, to regulate interstate and foreign commerce, to ratify treaties, and to confirm presidential nominations.20 But two of Congress' most significant duties arise from its powers to approve federal spending projects and to propose legislation that becomes law.
+Article I outlines a range of powers for the legislative branch, including the authorities to declare war, to regulate interstate and foreign commerce, to ratify treaties, and to confirm presidential nominations.
+But two of Congress' most significant duties arise from its powers to approve federal spending and to propose, debate, and vote on legislation that becomes law.